ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 *One-versus-one classification*

 To classify data with SVMs when there are $( K > 2 )$classes, the *one-versus-one* (or *all-pairs*) approach is used.
 This method involves constructing$\binom{K}{2}$SVM classifiers, each trained to distinguish between a pair of classes.
-For example, one SVM might compare the$k$th class with the $k'$th class.
+For example, one SVM might compare the$ k$th class with the$ k'$  th class.
 To classify a new observation, each of these classifiers is used to predict the class, and the observation is assigned to the class that receives the most votes from the pairwise classifiers.

 *One-Versus-All classification*

-In the one-versus-all (or one-versus-rest) approach for classifying with SVMs when there are $K > 2$classes,$K$separate SVMs are trained.
+In the one-versus-all (or one-versus-rest) approach for classifying with SVMs when there are $K > 2$classes,$ K$separate SVMs are trained.
 Each SVM is designed to distinguish one class from the rest.
-For each SVM, the class of interest is coded as$+1$, while the remaining classes are coded as $-1$.
+For each SVM, the class of interest is coded as$+1$, while the remaining classes are coded as$-1$.

-To classify a new observation $x^*$, we compute the decision function values for all $K$ SVMs.
+To classify a new observation $x^*$, we compute the decision function values for all$K$  SVMs.
 The observation is assigned to the class for which this decision function value is the highest, indicating the strongest confidence that the observation belongs to that class.

 </details>

 ---

 ### Q: Is the SVM unique in its use of kernels to enlarge the feature space to accommodate non-linear class boundaries?

 <details>
 <summary><b>💡 Show Answer</b></summary>